matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ## Become an expert in something unique
 Whether you decide to take off the year or only dedicate a few hours each week, you'll get to build moats — uniquely valuable skills.

-Between both my part-time internships and gap year I learned how to raise a fund, due diligence + invest in startups, and ultimately what it takes to start a company.
+Between both my part-time internships and gap year I learned how to raise a seed fund, invest in early stage startups, product management, and strategies.

 While none of these skills necessarily built off each other and my journey has been extremely non-linear, the diversity of perspectives helps me think more critically.